I created Think Queerly to challenge the status quo and elevate visibility.

 As a gay man and as a queer person, I do not want to be normalized.
 Instead, I want to be recognized and accepted for my difference as a humanizing quality.

-To that end, I want to state that my podcast and publication of the same name, Think Queerly, will not stand for the assimilation of LGBTQ+ peoples.
+To that end, I want to state that my podcast and publication of the same name, Think Queerly, will not stand for the assimilation of LGBTQ+ people.
 Instead, as I have expressed in the mission statement, Think Queerly supports liberation, i.e. “to improve humanity and equal rights for all”.

 The value and importance of criticism